 Start the final day on the Apple Isle by passing through Queenstown’s eroded landscape of treeless hills, then stretch your legs on some great and moderately easy short walks along the Franklin River trail and along to the Nelson Falls boardwalk.
 Your next stop is Lake St Clair, Australia’s deepest freshwater lake, then continue over the Central Plateau and through the Derwent Valley.
 Finish your trip traversing Tasmania as you head back to Hobart, where your adventure will come to an end.
 If you’d like to extend your time in Tasmania, please speak to your booking agent.

 Your travel time today will be approximately 5 hours.
 Your walking time will be approximately 1 hour.
 The Nelson Falls walk is a Grade 2, 1.4 km walk along a boardwalk.
-Franklin River Nature Trail is a Grade 1, 1 km walk, partly on a boardwalk with no steep sections or steps.
-Your trip comes to an end this evening upon arrival in Hobart at around 6pm.
+The Franklin River Nature Trail is a Grade 1, 1 km walk, partly on a boardwalk with no steep sections or steps.
+Your trip comes to an end this evening upon arrival in Hobart at around 6 pm.
 Please take this into consideration when booking your onward travel.
 We recommend you stay an additional night in Hobart.

 Activities: